 Tips for Making Arroz con Gandules

-Pork is used frequently in one form or another in Puerto Rican cuisine.
+Pork is frequently used in one form or another in Puerto Rican cuisine.
 It can make an appearance as a main dish or as a flavor booster.
-In arroz con gandules it’s used as a flavor booster.
+In, arroz con gandules, it’s used as a flavor booster.
 Can you make arroz con gandules without bacon drippings?
 Yes, you can use olive oil or canola oil instead.
-But, bacon dripping add to an authentic flavor.
+But, bacon dripping adds to an authentic flavor.
 However, be careful to use bacon that has not been cured so, no hickory or applewood smoked bacon.
 If you can find strips of skin-on pork belly like pictured above that is GREAT!
-If not you can also use salt pork.
+If not, you can also use salt pork.
 But, make sure you thoroughly rinse the salt pork under cold water to remove some of the salt.
 Finally, take your time and cook the bacon slowly at a medium temperature.
 This will produce the crispiest bacon and most drippings.

-Puerto Rican rice is made with medium grain rice…the end.
+Puerto Rican rice is made with medium-grain rice…the end.
 The problem is that in the states medium grain rice can be hard to find.
 But, thanks to the power of the internet you can have a bag delivered to your door.
-Which, is what I did when I lived in Tulsa.
+Which is what I did when I lived in Tulsa.
 Why do we use medium grain rice?
 It’s all about the texture.
-Short grain rice produced a rice that is too sticky and long grain makes very loose rice.
+Short grain rice produced rice that is too sticky, and long grain makes very loose rice.
 We like our rice somewhere in between.

 Also, if you want the coveted “pegao”, which is the crusty toasted rice at the bottom of the pot, you have to make the rice in a caldero.
 After the last stir of the rice while toasting and before adding the liquid add a little more oil and let the rice toast until it starts to stick to the bottom.
 Then add the liquid and cook as instructed cooking for 10 minutes longer allowing the rice to get crispy on the bottom.
 Keep an eye on it!
 You want it to toast not burn.
 Making pegao is an art not everyone get it right on the first time.

 Arroz con gandules is not strictly for Christmas it’s just a must have during Christmas!
 It is the most loved rice, very tender and full of flavor and I love the pigeon peas because they kind of pop in your mouth.
-This is really great and believe it or not it makes great leftovers.
-It doesn’t get hard and brittle like most left over rice.
+This is great and, believe it or not, it makes great leftovers.
+It doesn’t get hard and brittle like most leftover rice.
 It stays soft and re-heats very well.
-Make a big pot because your going to want more later.
+Make a big pot because you’re going to want more later.
 My favorite way to have arroz con gandules leftovers is topped with a runny egg!
 NOM!